 Create Your Story at The School of Library and Information Studies

 At SLIS, we’re developing creative and critical thinkers to lead the way in the fields of library and information.
-Our award-winning faculty, world renowned distance education program and MFA program in Book Arts have distinguished us as leaders in the field.
-Ranked in the top 20 programs of our kind in U.S. News, and praised for our initiatives in diversity and inclusion, The University of Alabama School of Library and Information Studies is setting the standard for library and information studies across the U.S. and around the world.
+Our award-winning faculty, world-renowned online education program and MFA program in Book Arts have distinguished us as leaders in the field.
+Ranked in the top 20 programs of our kind in U.S. News, and praised for our initiatives in diversity and inclusion, the University of Alabama School of Library and Information Studies is setting the standard for library and information studies across the U.S. and around the world.

-Whether you’re looking to study on campus or earn your degree by distance, we’re excited to welcome you to the SLIS network.
+Whether you’re looking to study on campus or earn your degree online, we’re excited to welcome you to the SLIS network.

 Choose from one of three master’s program options or the College of Communication and Information Sciences’ interdisciplinary doctoral program.

 UA’s Book Arts program is one of the premier programs in the nation and offered exclusively on our Tuscaloosa campus.
 You will study the craft and art of printing, publishing, bookbinding, papermaking and the history of the book.

 The Master of Library and Information Studies at UA is the only ALA-accredited program in the state of Alabama.
 Choose your specialization or certificate program and study alongside nationally recognized faculty on our Tuscaloosa campus.